AnthraxBPLLC/Evilginx-Pro-Version/README.md

 ## 🚀 Getting Started:
 Instructions for installing and getting started with the Evilginx3 project can be found here.

-## 👥 Contributing:
+## 👥 How to get it??:
-Information on how others can contribute to the project can be found here.
 Contact @anthraxlinkers on Telegram for more information.